 Who and When

-It is the skip or the person directing the head who decides, first, that a block shot should be played and second, which delivery, forehand or backhand, draw, running shot, or drive the block shot should attempt to impede.
-A block shot should not even be contemplated unless it is pretty clear what the opponent is likely to do.
+It is the skip or the person directing the head who must decide, first, that a block shot should be played, and second which delivery, forehand or backhand, draw, running shot, or drive the block shot should be attempting to thwart.
+A block shot should not be considered unless it is pretty clear what the opponent is likely to do.

 No comments: